edulify/play-hikaricp.edulify.com/README.md

 This plugin works with `2.3.x` of PlayFramework.
 It uses version `2.0.1` of HikariCP.

-Note, it can be made to work with Play `2.2.x` of the PlayFramework, but it requires changing the dependencies as the current build relies on the play 2.3 plugin.
+Note, it can be made to work with Play `2.2.x` of the PlayFramework, but it requires changing the dependencies as the current build relies on the Play `2.3.x` plugin.

 [![Build Status](https://travis-ci.org/edulify/play-hikaricp.edulify.com.svg?branch=master)](https://travis-ci.org/edulify/play-hikaricp.edulify.com)